DataPerf: Benchmarks for Data-Centric AI Development: Introduction

 \section{Introduction}

-Machine learning (ML) research has focused more on creating better models than on creating better datasets.
-We have seen massive progress in ML model architectures driven by datasets that serve as benchmarks to measure model performance.
-In this way, large public datasets such as ImageNet \citep{imagenet}, Freebase \citep{freebase}, Switchboard \citep{switchboard} and SQuAD \citep{squad} have provided compasses for ML research.
-Because of an overwhelming focus on benchmarking model performance, researchers eagerly adopt the largest existing dataset without fully considering its breadth, difficulty, and fidelity to the underlying problem.

-Better data quality and data excellence \citep{aroyo2022data} are important and becoming increasingly necessary to avoid data cascades in the real-world.
-As models leave the lab to enter the wild, they exhibit performance discrepancies leading to reduced accuracy, persistent fairness and bias issues \citep{buolamwini2018gender,denton-etal-2020-bringing,mehrabi2021survey}, challenges in areas such as health \citep{wilkinson2020medicine}, data cascades \citep{sambasivan2021cascades} and data reuse \citep{koch2021reduced}---problems often resulting not from the model but the data that trained the models.

-In conventional model-centric ML, the term ``benchmark'' often means a standard, fixed dataset for model comparisons and performance measurements.
-For example, ImageNet is a benchmark for image classification models such as ResNet.
-Although this paradigm was useful for advancing the field of model design, prior work shows that such benchmarks are saturating.
-That is, models are attaining perfect or ``human-level'' performance according to these benchmarks \citep{kiela2021dynabench}, as Figure~\ref{fig:dynabench} shows.
-This saturation raises two questions: First, is ML research making real progress on the underlying capabilities, or is it just overfitting to the benchmark datasets or suffering from data artifacts?
-A growing body of literature explores this question and the evidence supporting benchmark limitations \citep{weissenborn-etal-2017-making,gururangan-etal-2018-annotation,poliak-etal-2018-hypothesis,tsuchiya-2018-performance,ribeiro-etal-2018-semantically, belinkov-etal-2019-dont,geva2019task, wallace-etal-2019-universal}.
+Machine learning research has overwhelmingly focused on improving models rather than on improving datasets.
+Large public datasets such as ImageNet \citep{imagenet}, Freebase \citep{freebase}, Switchboard \citep{switchboard}, and SQuAD \citep{squad} serve as compasses for benchmarking model performance.
+Consequently, researchers eagerly adopt the largest existing dataset without fully considering its breadth, difficulty and fidelity to the underlying problem.
+Critically, better data quality \citep{aroyo2022data} is increasingly necessary to improve generalization, avoid bias, and aid safety in data cascades \citep{sambasivan2021cascades}.
+Without high-quality training data models can exhibit performance discrepancies leading to reduced accuracy and persistent fairness issues \citep{buolamwini2018gender,denton-etal-2020-bringing,mehrabi2021survey} once they leave the lab to enter service.
+In conventional model-centric ML, the term \textit{benchmark} often means a standard, fixed dataset for model accuracy comparisons and performance measurements.
+While this paradigm has been useful for advancing model design, these benchmarks are now saturating (attaining perfect or above ``human-level'' performance)~\citep{kiela2021dynabench}.
+This raises two questions: First, is ML research making real progress on the underlying capabilities, or is it just overfitting to the benchmark datasets or suffering from data artifacts?
+A growing body of literature explores the evidence supporting benchmark limitations \citep{weissenborn-etal-2017-making,gururangan-etal-2018-annotation,poliak-etal-2018-hypothesis,tsuchiya-2018-performance,ribeiro-etal-2018-semantically, belinkov-etal-2019-dont,geva2019task, wallace-etal-2019-universal}.
 Second, how should benchmarks evolve to push the frontier of ML research?